Marriage & Family Therapy and Counseling Program

 - Between 1000 and 1500 hours of total clinical experience

 Students are gradually eased into their clinic experience.
 At the beginning of their first year, students start by spending one hour every week at the reception desk in the clinic as their first exposure to clients.
 In the spring of their first year, students shadow a senior student therapist.
-Following that, student therapists may begin seeing clients with fellow classmates, and after 100 hours they may begin seeing clients on their own.
+In the summer of their first year, they participate as co-therapists with senior student therapists, and after 100 hours they may begin seeing clients on their own.